Contemporary-Physicslab/TN2985/chapters/Labsafety/Introduction.md

 For each practical, you are expected to have done a safety check.
 Before starting, check the following points:

-o I know what to do during the practical.\
+- [ ] I know what to do during the practical.
-o I have done a risk inventory and know what can go wrong.\
+- [ ] I have done a risk inventory and know what can go wrong.
-o Any risks are listed in the lab journal, including associated measures to reduce risks.\
+- [ ] Any risks are listed in the lab journal, including associated measures to reduce risks.
-o The safety assessment has been checked by the supervisor.\
+- [ ] The safety assessment has been checked by the supervisor.
-o All necessary materials are present and intact.\
+- [ ] All necessary materials are present and intact.
-o The desk is set up for the experiment: only the necessary materials are present.\
+- [ ] The desk is set up for the experiment: only the necessary materials are present.
-o My coat and bag are stored.\
+- [ ] My coat and bag are stored.
-o Food and drinks are put away.
+- [ ] Food and drinks are put away.

 If one of the above points cannot be checked, report to the supervisor.

 A similar inventory will follow afterwards.
 You may only leave after you have signed out and shown the checklist.

-o All materials have been cleared away, the space in and around the desk has been left 'clean' again.\
+- [ ] All materials have been cleared away, the space in and around the desk has been left 'clean' again.
-o All electrical equipment has been switched off.\
+- [ ] All electrical equipment has been switched off.
-o Any defects (regardless of whether they occurred during the experiment) have been reported to the supervisor.
+- [ ] Any defects (regardless of whether they occurred during the experiment) have been reported to the supervisor.

 ## Safetytest